ayakhaled0001/grace-cycle/TESTING_GUIDE.md

 This guide covers testing the search, filter, and sort functionality implemented in the CharityPage.
 The system now includes:

 - Food search with backend integration
+- Vendor search with backend integration
 - Category filtering using dynamic categories from API
-- Price filtering
+- Price filtering (for food only)
-- Sorting by rating, discount rate (descending), most popular, and price (ascending)
+- Sorting by rating, discount rate (descending), most popular, and price (ascending) for food
+- Sorting by rating, most popular, and distance for vendors
 - Pagination support (9 items per page)
 - Automatic filter application (no Apply/Cancel buttons needed)